bnb-chain/greenfield-cmd/README.md

 #### Policy Operations
 ```
-// the object policy actions can be create, delete, copy, get or execute
+// The object policy actions can be create, delete, copy, get or execute
-// you can set the actions by combined string like "create,delete"
+// It can be set with combined string like "create,delete" by --actions
-// the object policy effect can be allow or deny, default is allow
+// The object policy effect can set to be allow or deny by --effect

 // Put object policy to group:
 gnfd-cmd -c config.toml put-obj-policy --groupId 128  --actions get,delete  gnfd://group-name/object-name